-PROJECT DESCRIPTION: The proposed Parkview Senior Assisted Living and Multifamily Residential Project would redevelop a 2.6-acre site with an 80-bed assisted living facility and 27 multi-family (apartment) residential units.
+PROJECT DESCRIPTION: The proposed Parkview Senior Residential Care Facility and Multifamily Residential Project would redevelop a 2.6-acre site with an 80-bed senior residential care facility home and 27 multi-family (apartment) residential units.

-The assisted living facility would be located at 226 First Street East and includes a commercial kitchen, communal dining room, and on-site amenities such as a theater room, full service salon, whirlpool room, library, media room, a gym and activity rooms.
+The senior residential care facility home would be located at 226 First Street East and includes a commercial kitchen, communal dining room, and on-site amenities such as a theater room, full-service salon, whirlpool room, library, media room, a gym and activity rooms.
 The living quarters will range between 323 square feet and 858 square feet, and would include a mix of studios, 1 bedroom, and 2 bedroom units.
-There would be 60 units in the assisted living portion of the facility and 20 units (all studios) in the memory care portion of the facility.

 The multifamily residential development would be located at 216 First Street East and would include a total of 33,469 square feet in five buildings.
 The units would range from 1,036 square feet to 1,474 square feet, and the project would include a mix of studios, 1-bedroom, and 2-bedroom units.
-All of the units are small format, affordably-designed units; a portion of the units would be offered at below-market-rates consistent with the City's 20% affordable requirement.
+All of the units are small format, affordably-designed units; five of the units would be offered at below-market-rates consistent with the City's 20% affordable requirement.

 Landscaping would be provided on approximately 26% of the project site.
-Parking would include 47 spaces for the apartment complex and 22 spaces for the Senior Assisted Living use.
+Parking would include 47 spaces for the apartment complex and 22 spaces for the senior residential care facility home use.
 Overhead powerlines on the project frontage would be undergrounded during project construction.